Trivadis/plsql-cop-validators/README.md

 		mvn -Dtvdcc.basedir=/usr/local/bin/tvdcc clean package

 	Amend the parameter `tvdcc.basedir` to match your `TVDCC_HOME` directory.
-This folder is used to reference PL/SQL Cop jar files which are not available in public Maven repositories
+This folder is used to reference db* CODECOP jar files which are not available in public Maven repositories

 ## Issues
 Please file your bug reports, enhancement requests, questions and other support requests within [Github's issue tracker](https://help.github.com/articles/about-issues/).